islashu/neovim-config/zsh.md

 6. Change terminal colorscheme, this affects the background bash -c "$(curl -fsSL https://raw.githubusercontent.com/denysdovhan/gnome-terminal-one/master/one-dark.sh)" # for one dark pro color scheme, you can search for other gnome terminal colorscheme

-7. Download fzf, to search path
-Run "
-git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fzf
+7. Download fzf, to search path, NOTE that the command must be two lines Run " git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fzf ~/.fzf/install
-~/.fzf/install